 The reality of modern life – and our reliance on electricity – means we all have a role to play in reducing emissions.
 From the daily commute, to long-distance business travel, to run-of-the-mill doctor appointments – small decisions add up to big impacts.

-And 5G will also reduce travel to routine appointments, such as health consultations and follow-ups.
+5G also helps reduce travel to routine appointments, such as health consultations and follow-ups.
 In fact, in healthcare alone, 5G-enabled extended reality (XR) technologies support greater adoption of telemedicine applications that feel like in-person consultations.
 And this has a double impact – helping previously underserved or remote communities access top quality health professionals in the comfort of their homes, while also reducing emissions, as patient and health staff travel far less.

 up next